 Does it all still work?
 Again, yes and no. There is no doubting the trio’s commitment as they bounce off each other and the audience with a gusto that belies the fact that they must have done the show hundreds of times.
 Adam Long, particularly, provides some constant delight as various heroines in ill fitting wigs and screechy voices; his rapport with the audience is a thing of joy.
 Austin Tichenor and Reed Martin both have some delicious moments too.
 The former has the best line “I am Omelette – the great Danish” and the latter’s sequence when the other two have absconded and he tries to cover off the sonnets by passing index cards around the audience while he plays the accordion is a little gem.
 But there were also moments when I felt the show was in danger of showing its age.
 What seemed bright and fresh back in the 1990s is not necessarily so today.
 Spymonkey (who have their own Shakespeare show The Complete Deaths) probably do this sort of manic farce better and The Show That Goes Wrong franchise has probably diversified with even more success.
 However, it is true to say that without The Reduced Shakespeare Company to blaze the trail neither of the more recent groups would have flourished quite as well as they have.

 If you’ve never seen the Shakespeare (Abridged) show it is certainly worthy of your time and it is good that the most famous iteration of the team has been captured for posterity.
-As part of my Shakespeare offshoot trilogy (see also Doing Shakespeare and William Shakespeare’s Star Wars, neither of which, again, would probably exist without this particular RSC) it was instructive to go back and see where it all again.
+As part of my Shakespeare offshoot trilogy (see also Doing Shakespeare and William Shakespeare’s Star Wars, neither of which, again, would probably exist without this particular RSC) it was instructive to go back and see where it all began again.
 It’s been an interesting diversion but I guess it’s time to go back to the real thing now.

 The Complete Works Of William Shakespeare (Abridged) is available on You Tube.
 Click here